kaito-project/kaito-cookbook/README.md

-## ✨ Kaito Cookbook
+## ✨ KAITO Cookbook

-A collection of guides, examples, and best practices for working with Kubernetes AI Toolchain Operator (Kaito).
+A collection of guides, examples, and best practices for working with Kubernetes AI Toolchain Operator (KAITO).

 **License**

-MIT
+Apache License 2.0